idukrystal/alx-files_manager/README.md

-# alx-files_manager
+# Files Manager Api

-an alx project: creating file manager using node backend
+A working file management api using redis and mongodb